 In an effort to develop regional temperature criteria guidance that would be protective of salmonids, the United States Environmental Protection Agency (EPA) Region 10 reviewed several studies on how temperature affects salmonid physiology and behavior, the combined effects of temperature and other stressors on threatened fish stocks, the pattern of temperature fluctuations in the natural environment, and published of guidance recommendations to States and Tribes on how they can designate uses and establish temperature numeric criteria for waterbodies to protect coldwater salmonid species in the Pacific Northwest (EPA 2001, 2003).
-Based on the literature review in EPA (2001), holding migratory fish at constant temperatures above 55.4-60.1°F (13-15.6°C) impedes spawning success due to pronounced adult pre-spawn mortality and decreased survival of eggs to the eyed stage.
-And that maximum constant temperatures of 50-54.5°F (10-12.5°C) provide better reproductive conditions.
-They recommend a 61°F (16°C) maximum 7-day average of the daily maxima (7DADM) criterion for the protection of waterbodies used or potentially used for salmon adult holding prior to spawning EPA (2003).
+Based on the literature review in EPA (2001), holding migratory fish at constant temperatures above 55.4-60.1°F (13-15.6°C) impedes spawning success due to pronounced adult pre-spawn mortality and decreased survival of eggs to the eyed stage, and maximum constant temperatures of 50-54.5°F (10-12.5°C) provide better reproductive conditions.
+They recommend a 61°F (16°C) maximum 7DADM criterion for the protection of waterbodies used or potentially used for adult salmon holding prior to spawning (EPA 2003).
 The 7DADM metric is recommended because it describes the maximum temperatures in a stream, but is not overly influenced by the maximum temperature of a single day.
 Thus, it reflects an average of maximum temperatures that fish are exposed to over a weeklong period.
 Since this metric is oriented to daily maximum temperatures, it can be used to protect against acute effects, such as lethality, and can also be used to protect against sub-lethal or chronic effects.

-Through the development of their life cycle model, NMFS-SWFSC examined the relationship between spawn timing from April to August, and peak monthly flow between December and May, but found no correlation.
-They then looked at a correlation between spawn timing and monthly water temperatures below Keswick from January through July.
+Through the development of their life cycle model, NMFS-SWFSC examined the relationship between spawn timing from April to August and monthly water temperatures below Keswick from January through July (Hendrix et al. 2014).
 There is a negative relationship between April temperatures and proportion of fish spawning in May or June, and there is a positive relationship between April temperatures and proportion of fish spawning in July or August.
 This means that cool water in April results in earlier spawning, while warm water in April results in later spawning.
-If winter-run Chinook are optimizing for emergence timing of fry, it reasons that fish will spawn later in warm water temperatures as warmer temperatures lead to faster egg development, and will spawn earlier in cool water temperatures as cold temperatures lead to slower egg development.
+If winter-run Chinook are optimizing for emergence timing of fry, fish will spawn later in warm water temperatures as warmer temperatures lead to faster egg development, and will spawn earlier in cool water temperatures as cold temperatures lead to slower egg development.